jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 Adversary Trends
 Adversaries continue to leverage a consistent triad of initial access techniques: user\-targeted phishing activity, credential theft and replay, and external\-facing system or application exploitation.
-Some of these can be combined together (e.g credential phishing activity to acquire logon information, followed by replay against systems not enforcing multifactor logins), or deployed independently at scale (e.g MoveIT exploitation activity earlier in 2023\).
+Some of these can be combined together (e.g., credential phishing activity to acquire logon information, followed by replay against systems not enforcing multifactor logins), or deployed independently at scale (e.g., MoveIT exploitation activity earlier in 2023\).
-One of the key themes of Q3 2023 is an emphasis on hot zero day summera series of vulnerabilities disclosed in external\-facing applications (such as MoveIT) or systems (such as VPN concentrators, firewalls, or email security gateways) enabling adversaries to rapidly establish presence in victim environments.
+One of the key themes of Q3 2023 is an emphasis on “hot zero day summer”—a series of vulnerabilities disclosed in external\-facing applications (such as MoveIT) or systems (such as VPN concentrators, firewalls, or email security gateways) enabling adversaries to rapidly establish presence in victim environments.
 Huntress, as a managed security vendor emphasizing system endpoint visibility, is seldom directly involved in the first phases of such intrusions, as they take place against dedicated appliances with custom operating systems and similar limitations.
-However, Huntress frequently observes the follow\-on impacts of such activity, where an exploited externally\-facing system becomes patient zero for subsequent lateral movement in the victim environment.
+However, Huntress frequently observes the follow\-on impacts of such activity, where an exploited externally\-facing system becomes “patient zero” for subsequent lateral movement in the victim environment.
 While garnering significant attention, adversaries do not rely on vulnerabilities alone for initial access.
 Phishing and end\-user targeting remain common and widespread tactics for threat actors ranging from ransomware affiliates to BEC operators.
-Yet the nature of such phishing has shifted significantly since Microsoft disabled macro execution by default in Microsoft Office as well as earlier Mark of the Web security controls implemented for Visual Basic for Applications (VBA) scripts.
+Yet the nature of such phishing has shifted significantly since Microsoft disabled macro execution by default in Microsoft Office as well as earlier “Mark of the Web” security controls implemented for Visual Basic for Applications (VBA) scripts.
 Phishing and end\-user targeting remain common and widespread tactics for threat actors ranging from